Greater Essex Combined County Authority: Revival of talks in 2019

-Negotiations for devolution in Essex were revived in 2019, after Basildon Council's leader Gavin Callaghan started campaigning for the establishment of a South Essex Combined Authority, with Brentwood District Council now also included in the revived proposal.
+Negotiations for devolution in Essex were revived in 2019, after Basildon Council's leader Gavin Callaghan started campaigning for the establishment of a South Essex Combined Authority, with Brentwood Borough Council now also included in the revived proposal.
 Callaghan said there was an "appetite" for a combined authority from southern council leaders and argued that more powers were needed for the region to address economic inequality and improve social mobility.
 The revived proposal was supported by the other members of ASELA with the exception of Essex County Council, which decided to once again push for a Greater Essex devolution deal.

 ASELA commissioned a South Essex governance review by the independent consultant Shared Intelligence, which reported its findings in June 2020.
 The report recommended the creation of a South Essex Combined Authority with a directly elected mayor who would serve for a term of four years, as it would be the "most appropriate governance arrangement" for ASELA to achieve its agreed economic goals, with an elected mayoral authority improving economic and strategic policy planning, giving the area a local identity and stabilising and improving its local governance.

 In July 2020, the district and unitary members of ASELA agreed to a prospectus for the South Essex Combined Authority which they then submitted to the government for consideration.
 ASELA chair Rob Gledhill, who was also the leader of Thurrock Council at the time, said the combined authority would enable greater government investment into the region.
 He said the prospectus had outlined an aim for the proposed combined authority to "contribute an additional £15 billion to the UK economy and create 100,000 new jobs by 2050", with Thurrock Council working with the councils of Basildon, Brentwood, Castle Point, Rochford and Southend to prove to the government in negotiations that "South Essex works and that it works for the whole nation".
 The government said it was reluctant to support a mayoral combined authority for South Essex alone, as it did not believe it was clear that the region had the "right geography" for this, but did say it was open to negotiating the proposal further with the councils involved.
 Essex County Council also maintained its opposition to the proposal.

 Devolution negotiations did not resume until late 2021, as they were put on hold because of the COVID-19 pandemic.

+Formation

+The devolution deal was agreed in October 2025.
+An interim chief executive was appointed in December 2025.
+Also in December, the first election of the mayor was delayed until 2028 and after the reorganisation of the constituent authorities is proposed to have been completed.